The ATOM Report: Measuring the Open Language Model Ecosystem: The Relative Adoption Metric (RAM)

 \paragraph{Definition.} For a given model $m$ in size bucket $b$ (same as in Sec.~\ref{sec:categorization}, with more information in Fig.~\ref{fig:downloads_by_size}), at milestone $t$ days post-release:

-where $D(m,t)$ is the cumulative download count for model $m$ at $t$ days after release, and $\widetilde{D}_{10}(b,t)$ is the median cumulative downloads of the top 10 most-downloaded models in bucket $b$ at the same milestone (the top models used for the initial analysis are documented in Appendix~\ref{sec:appendix-ram-top-models}).
-A RAM score of 1.0$\times$ means the model is tracking the top-10 median for its size class; values above 1.0$\times$ indicate out-performance.
+where $D(m,t)$ is the cumulative download count for model $m$ at $t$ days after release, and $C_{10}(b,t)$ is the top-10 cutoff for bucket $b$ at the same milestone (the top models used for this analysis are documented in Appendix~\ref{sec:appendix-ram-top-models}).
+A RAM score above 1.0$\times$ means the model is ahead of its size-class target.

 \paragraph{Milestones.} Scores are computed at seven fixed post-release milestones: 7, 14, 30, 60, 90, 180, and 365 days.
 Early milestones (7--30 days) capture the initial launch momentum, while later milestones reflect sustained community interest and adoption.